 Breathing in some fresh air while on a walk is sure to improve your mood, clear a muddled head, and offer a moment away from the computer.
 It’s also an incredibly underrated form of exercise that can strengthen your heart and lungs, reduce the risk of heart disease and stroke, improve high blood pressure and high cholesterol, ease joint pain, and much more.
-Put it this way, it’s a simple, fun, and low impact way to improve your overall health.
+Put it this way: Walking is a simple, fun, and low-impact way to improve your overall health.

 Stretch before bed

 Fall asleep faster, improve blood flow, and relieve muscle tension with a few simple stretches before hitting the hay.
 After a day of being hunched over a computer, hauling groceries, and generally pushing my body and mind to their limits, few things feel better.